-Plaintiffs and their patients will suffer irreparable harm from the violation of Plaintiffs' and their patients' constitutional rights if H.B.
-1019 is enforced.
+- Plaintiffs and their patients will suffer irreparable harm from the violation of Plaintiffs' and their patients' constitutional rights if H.B.
+1019 is enforced. - 135.

-- 119. H.B.
-1019 may be read as a criminal ban on virtually all abortions, unless and until DHH develops and distributes its "informational document" regarding "fetal genetic abnormality" and "children born with disabilities." - 120.
 H.B.
+1019 may be read as a criminal ban on virtually all abortions, unless and until LDH develops and distributes its "informational document" regarding "fetal genetic abnormality" and "children born with disabilities." - H.B.
 1019 forces all women obtaining abortions in the state of Louisiana to receive this document even though it is irrelevant for the vast majority of them.
 Forcing women to receive this irrelevant information could also be confusing, and suggests to women that they are not receiving the individualized, well-informed medical care that they are entitled to in any medical setting.
 In addition, H.B.
-1019 stigmatizes women seeking abortions for reason of genetic abnormality. - 121.
+1019 stigmatizes women seeking abortions for reason of genetic abnormality. - 137.
 Additionally, H.B.
 1019 bans some women seeking pre-viability abortions at 22 weeks or later on the ground that the Legislature disapproves of their reason for seeking the abortion, thus depriving women of their autonomy and denying them their ability to make decisions as competent adults.

 H.B.
-815 and S.B.
-33
+815, S.B.
+33, and the Related Provisions of the Emergency Regulations

-- 122. Plaintiffs and their patients will suffer irreparable harm from the violation of Plaintiffs' and their patients' constitutional rights if H.B.
-815 goes into effect. - 123.
+- 138. Plaintiffs and their patients will suffer irreparable harm from the violation of Plaintiffs' and their patients' constitutional rights if H.B.
+815 and the related emergency regulations go into effect. - H.B.
+815 and the Consent for Disposition Regulation force women to accept the State's view of fetal personhood and the requirement of funeral rituals, regardless of the woman's own views, in violation of her liberty interests in making reproductive decisions.

+- 140. The Consent for Disposition Regulation imposes unnecessary and burdensome requirements on women seeking abortions by requiring that information on disposition be delivered both orally and in writing, only by a physician, and requiring the woman's written consent regarding her choice as to disposition. - 141.
 H.B.
-815 bans medication abortion, thus denying women a safe first trimester abortion option, and forcing them to accept a surgical procedure, for no medical reason, and even where medication abortion is medically indicated due to a woman's particular circumstances. - H.B.
-815 and S.B.
-33 irrationally deny women who have had an abortion the ability to donate fetal tissue, and to determine how the remains of their fetus or embryo will be disposed of, while permitting women who have experienced a miscarriage to do so.

-- 125. H.B.
-815 and S.B.
-33 stigmatize women who choose abortion by prohibiting them from donating fetal tissue, and from determining how the remains of their fetus or embryo will be disposed of, while permitting women who have experienced a miscarriage to do so. - 126.
-S.B.
+815 on its face bans medication abortion, thus denying women a safe first trimester abortion option, and forcing them to accept a surgical procedure, for no medical reason, and even where medication abortion is medically indicated due to a woman's particular circumstances.
+Uncertainty about the availability of medication abortion will persist so long as its legality hinges on the emergency regulations, which are time-limited. - 142.
+H.B.
+815, the emergency regulations, and S.B.
+33 irrationally deny women who have had an abortion the ability to donate fetal tissue, and to determine how embryonic or fetal tissue will be disposed of, while permitting women who have experienced a miscarriage to do so. - 143.
+H.B.
+815, the emergency regulations, and S.B.
+33 stigmatize women who choose abortion by prohibiting them from donating fetal tissue, and from determining how the embryonic or fetal tissue will be disposed of, while permitting women who have experienced a miscarriage to do so. - S.B.
 33 also stigmatizes and discriminates against physicians who perform abortions by providing among the harshest legal penalties-decades of imprisonment at hard labor-for disposing of an embryo or fetus in a manner that would be legal if produced through miscarriage.

+H.B.
+386 and the Delay Regulation